Knewz

-Knewz.com is a news aggregator owned by Knewz Media Group, LLC, a subsidiary of Empire Media Group, Inc. The content is produced by in-house human editors and IT specialists.
+Knewz.com is an American news and news aggregation website owned by Knewz Media Group, LLC, a subsidiary of Empire Media Group, Inc. The content is produced by in-house human editors and IT specialists.
 The site also made use of artificial intelligence algorithms.

 Description

-As an aggregator, Knewz features stories from various news websites across the Internet; Knewz shared user data with those websites and as of 29 January 2020 Knewz featured no advertising on its own page.
+Created by News Corp, Knewz features stories from various news websites across the Internet; Knewz shared user data with those websites.
 Empire Media Group says the site includes news "from the widest variety of sources, free of filter bubbles and narrow-minded nonsense."
 The launch day press release indicated that Knewz sourced its stories from over 600 publishers, mostly in the United States.
 The website features a variety of sources from differing political leanings.

 As of 30 January 2020, the site included national sources such as CNBC, CNN, Bloomberg, the Washington Post, the New York Times, NBC News and the New York Post, the Wall Street Journal, Fox News, Axios, The Blaze, Bleacher Report, BuzzFeed, Daily Kos, Deadline, Mother Jones, National Review, Newsmax, the Washington Examiner and Talking Points Memo, as well as local sources from all 50 U.S. states.